RinMinase/scss-spinners/README.md

     └── dist/                 # Stylesheets built to CSS

 #### How the structure works?
-- `spinner.scss` imports `globals.scss` and all specific spinner stylesheets
+- `spinner.scss` imports all specific spinner stylesheets
 - `_{spinner}.scss` imports `globals.scss` and contains styles for the specific spinner

 ### Project tasks